strangelove-ventures/async-icq/README.md

 ### Sample Acknowledgement Response

+Acknowledgements are written to the host chain's state on a successful `OnRecvPacket` and then the controller chain verifies that acknowledgement in `OnAcknowledgement`.
+It is here that developers should implement there custom handling logic for the various expected responses from the queries.

-Successful acknowledgment will be sent back to querier module as InterchainQueryPacketAck.
-The Data field should be deserialized to and array of ABCI ResponseQuery with DeserializeCosmosResponse function.
-Responses are sent in the same order as the requests.
+A successful acknowledgment will be sent back to the querier module as an `InterchainQueryPacketAck`.
+The `Data` field should be deserialized to an array of ABCI ResponseQuery with the `DeserializeCosmosResponse` function.

 ```go
 switch resp := ack.Response.(type) {